This Waffle Recipe is our go-to for breakfast and is so versatile for sweet or savory waffles, American or Belgian waffles.

 How to Make Waffles

-1. Beat eggs and sugar on high speed for 3 minutes until fluffy and whipped.
+1. Beat eggs and sugar on high speed with the whisk attachment or electric hand mixer for 3 minutes until fluffy and whipped.

 2. Add remaining wet ingredients: oil, milk, and vanilla